 Former Mexican Minister of Foreign Affairs (1994-98) and of Finance (1998-2000).
 Former member of World Panel on Financing Water Infrastructure (The Camdessus Panel).
 Former President and CEO of Bancomext, Mexico's export-import bank.
 Mr. Gurria has written and lectured on international relations, economics, finance, debt and globalization.

-Principal of International Center for Water Hazard and Risk Management (UNESCO-ICHARM).
-He also serves as Member and Vice Chair, Steering Committee of Global Water Partnership (GWP).
-He is former Director of Cabinet Office of Japan responsible for national science and technology policy on space, ocean and infrastructure.
+Councilor, Cabinet Secretariat of Japan; Director, Water Resources Planning Division, MLIT.
+Member and Vice Chair, Steering Committee of Global Water Partnership (GWP).
 Mr. Hiroki has been engaged, globally and nationally, in water and sanitation, integrated water resources management, and particularly issues on water and disasters over 30years.
 He was Vice Secretary-General of the 3rd World Water Forum in 2000-2003.
 He was Head of Secretariat of UNSGAB in 2005-2008 and has served as Special Advisor to the Board until appointment as Member in October, 2013.

 Former Prime Minister of Republic of Korea